Chunhsiang/FB-ideology/README.md

 The package can be separated into four parts
-1. base.py: Drives the main computation for fan page political ideology score from page_page_matrix using Principle Component Analysis.
+1. base.py: Drives the main computation for fan page political ideology score from page_page_matrix using Principal Component Analysis.
 After having page ideology score, we can compute user's ideology score based on their likes on fan pages.

 2. read.py: Reads the data and conduct the data preprocessing needed to the next step in our score calculation.